 On January 22nd, 2015 the Gregory Public Library was granted accreditation at the exemplary level by working hard and reaching for the stars.
 We are very proud of our exemplary library, the staff, the trustees, the governing board and our exemplary community!
 Thank you to everyone!

-- Open 28 hours weekly, the library annually loans out about 11,000 items, answers more than 1,500 reference questions and has about 7,000 visitors.
-The facility holds a collection of over 14,000 items including books, audio books, and movies.
-It also has a strong South Dakota history section which includes books by South Dakota authors.
+Open 28 hours weekly, the library annually loans out about 11,000 items, answers more than 1,500 reference questions and has about 7,000 visitors.
+The facility holds a collection of over 15,000 items including books, audio books, and movies.
+It also has a strong South Dakota history section as well as fiction books by South Dakota authors.

 CONTACT US: PHONE: 605-835-8531 EMAIL: firstname.lastname@example.org FAX: 605-835-9575

 How it all began....

 - January 26, 1910 The Gregory Women's Club was organized with sixteen original members in the home of Mrs. C. N. Wolfe.

 - June 9, 1910.
 The first book donated to the Public Library in our city was donated by Miss Marie Forbes of Lamro.

 - August 18, 1910.
 The Gregory Women's Club resolved to undertake the establishment of a public library and in order to get a supply of books they held a book shower on Saturday afternoon, August 27th.
 The place for the library has not yet been definitely decided upon, but a committee was put in charge of locating a place on Main Street.